• About

 Just last weekend, the Natural Oil and Gas Suppliers Association of Nigeria (NOGASA) warned that the rising diesel prices and scarcity of foreign exchange (forex) would continue to stoke the petrol crisis.

-They urged President Muhammadu Buhari to grant a five-month emergency window for forex for increased diesel import.
+They urged President Muhammadu Buhari to grant a five-month emergency window for forex to increase diesel imports.

 The president of NOGASA, Beneth Korie, had said the administrative costs for marketers have risen and sought some government interventions.

-NMDPRA recently raised the freight rate for petrol transporters to N35/km from N25 due to the diesel crisis but Korie said that only addressed the logistics issue but the administrative issues of depots and filling stations owners still remained, noting that a depot owner could spend over N20 million on diesel to power it for a week.
+NMDPRA recently raised the freight rate for petrol transporters to N35/km from N25 due to the diesel crisis, but Korie said that only addressed the logistics issue; the administrative issues of depot and filling station owners still remained, noting that a depot owner could spend over N20 million on diesel to power it for a week.

-Just recently, the IPMAN, Abuja and Suleja Depot Unit declared a halt in petrol supply for one week ending last weekend over a N50 billion unpaid bridging claims by NMDPRA.
+Just recently, the IPMAN, Abuja and Suleja Depot Unit declared a halt in petrol supply for one week, ending last weekend over a N50 billion in unpaid bridging claims by NMDPRA.

 However, the agency said it had more claims and asked the association to come forward for verification.
-NMDPRA, which set prices, was also yet to react to the apparent flouting of the regulated petrol price by the marketers as of Wednesday.
+NMDPRA, which sets prices, had yet to react to the apparent flouting of the regulated petrol price by the marketers as of Wednesday.

 N165 petrol pump price no longer realistic – MOMAN